Engine Control Module | ECM | PCM | ECU

 Engine Control Module / Powertrain Control Module / Engine Control Unit

 A motor vehicle's mechanisms consist of several components, some which promote the car’s overall performance.
 This ranges from position sensors to engine control module / electrical control units / Auto computer systems.
-However, mechanical and electrical components might fail to function properly at times, resulting in several drivability constraints such as poor transmission and fuel inefficiency.
+However, mechanical and electrical components might fail to function properly at times, resulting in several drive ability constraints such as poor transmission and fuel inefficiency.

 Whenever the "check engine" light initializes, there is always an issue in disarray inside the engine.
 The PCM (Powertrain Control Module) is tasked with controlling various aspects of your car's functionality and is essentially the brain of the vehicle.
-With assistance from sensors, onboard computers and other devices, the power-train control module regulates and improves engine performance.
+With assistance from sensors, on-board computers and other devices, the power-train control module regulates and improves engine performance.
 Here is a brief overview of PCM, including its definition, role, defects and more.

 Defining PCM's role in vehicles

 - PCM is one of the central on board computer circuits, with a primary function of regulating and monitoring engine efficiency and performance.
 However, it controls various processes such as braking and transmission and has multiple codes to help in sensor monitoring.
 The PCM is essentially a combination of the ECU (engine control unit) and TCU (transmission control unit).

 - The ECM accomplishes its job by processing inputs, collected real-time sensors that are spread all over the car’s trim.
 The signals from the sensors are also intercepted by transmission modules, like in automatic transmission engine shifts, management and performance control.
 PCM regulates various computer processes and also diagnoses issues with engine performance.
 However, despite its capabilities to point out engine defects, damaged Engine control Unit can sometimes be the root of your problems.
 As such, it is essential to ensure you have a fully functioning PCM unit in your car.
 Symptoms of a damaged PCM